Cherry on the Cake: Fairness is NOT an Optimization Problem: Introduction

 \section{Introduction}

+In the field of \emph{Fair ML} \cite{barocas2023fairness}, researchers focus on developing machine learning algorithms and AI models that minimize bias and discrimination, ensuring equitable outcomes for all individuals, regardless of their demographic characteristics.
+To measure the difference in decision between communities, various mathematical metrics have been developed to evaluate the extent of unfairness in a classifier.
+For \emph{group fairness}, in particular, where a model is considered fair when different demographic groups are treated similarly, the fairness criterion is often connected to the performance of the classifier in question.

+Fairness metrics are often used as additional objectives in optimization problems, but the approach has been criticized for its naivety \cite{Wachter2020WhyFC, Binns2018ItsRA, favier2023fair, weerts2022does}.
+Moreover, it remains unclear how the fairness term affects the learning process or the final model \cite{wick2019unlocking, haas2019price, Gerrymandering_pmlr-v80-kearns18a}, and whether these models can even be considered fair.
+Despite these concerns, no mathematical proof has been provided to justify the general skepticism surrounding the optimization of fairness metrics, and the few existing formal results are limited to very specific fairness constraints \cite{corbett2017algorithmic, menon2018cost, baumann2022enforcing,hardt2016equality}.

+This paper provides an important forward step on this issue, mathematically proving that optimizing group fairness metrics can frequently exhibit problematic behaviors, wherein the optimal solution inherently possesses unfair properties.
+We show that when fairness is framed as an optimization problem, it is often optimal to deliberately introduce errors in a specific demographic group.

+This issue differs fundamentally from the necessity of making different decisions across demographic groups to satisfy fairness constraints, a situation often driven by pre-existing bias or discrimination in the data.
+Instead, the phenomenon we describe is distinct: the model intentionally makes mistakes within the same community, even when it is unnecessary to do so to satisfy the fairness constraint.
+The model favors candidates with low predicted performance over those with high predicted performance, even when both candidates belong to the same demographic group.

+The careless, if not malicious, selection of individuals solely to meet group fairness constraints is often referred to in the literature as \emph{cherry-picking} \cite{cherrypick_fleisher2021s, cherrypick2_dwork2012fairness, cherrypick3_goethals2023precof}.
+Cherry-picking is not only inherently unfair, as it marginalizes worthy individuals from minorities, but also risks perpetuating stereotypes and biases, as less-capable individuals will be selected by the model.

+For example, a model optimized to avoid ageism in the workplace, given two young candidates of the same age, might paradoxically prefer to hire the worst one of the two on purpose.
+If a worker in the same company wrongly assumes that newer generations are lazy, this unfair selection would offer anecdotal evidence for their prejudgment, as the newly hired person will likely underperform.
+The model is essentially fueling confirmation bias, which reinforces the unfair stereotyping of young individuals.

+Generally, cherry-picking is portrayed as a mischievous and absurd method, capable of unfairly meeting fairness constraints, that should be avoided.
+Our results, however, show that cherry-picking can be a phenomenon that inevitably emerges from the optimization process itself.
+Unaware practitioners might thus obtain a cherry-picking model without even realizing it.

-In various social and economic contexts, the challenge of fairly allocating a divisible resource among multiple participants has been of paramount importance.
-In particular, when the resource is heterogeneous in nature, the players involved may disagree on the value of a piece of it, further complicating how to distribute the resource in a suitable way for all participants.
+We prove this by using fair cake-cutting theory, a mathematical tool that studies how a resource can be distributed.
+In various social and economic contexts, fairly allocating a divisible resource among multiple participants is of paramount importance.
+When the resource is heterogeneous in nature, the players involved may even disagree on the value of a piece of it.